Best Vlogging Lens – TOP 10 List (2021)

 - The minimum focal length of 10mm.

-- Optical SteadyShot that keeps handheld shots blur-free.
+- Optical SteadyShot that keeps handheld shoots blur-free.

 - Minimum focus distance.